Skip to main content

 « View All Posts

-August 29th, 2022 | 6 min. read
+February 26th, 2025 | 6 min. read

 By Marissa Olson

-The cloud has changed so much in our office technology space, especially how we use telephone services and communicate.
 In the past, telephone services were provided through an on-premises system requiring complex hardware installation.
 This was expensive and inflexible.

 Now, businesses can make and receive calls using an internet connection with a cloud telephone service.
-This is much cheaper and more flexible, as enterprises can scale up or down their use of the service as needed to suit their needs.
+This is much cheaper and more flexible, as enterprises can scale up or down their use of the service to suit their needs.

 This also means that if a business experiences a significant increase in activity, it can upgrade and receive more services at no additional cost.

-Several devices can be used with cloud phone systems, including smartphone apps, traditional phones with adapters, VoIP-enabled telephones, or computer software.
 All data and information are stored in the cloud instead of maintaining software through a server such as a PBX (Private Branch Exchange) on the premises.

 Since all updates can seamlessly be done via the cloud, it saves a lot on costly updates and maintenance.